Photos: Greg Holdsworth

-Size will vary with variety.
-Zombies generally get about 6′ tall and 2′ wide.
-“Healthy” zombies can reach 7′ if grown in areas with no or very mild winters.
+Size varies with variety.
+Zombies generally get about 6 feet tall and 2 feet wide.
+“Healthy” zombies can reach 7 feet if grown in areas with no or very mild winters.

 Fictional?
 Hogwash!
 I’m growing several in my garden right now.
 In fact, not only have I grown them in my garden, but “volunteer” zombies have grown out of my compost piles in the past.
-They do seem to have a mind of their own (bad pun intended), and you never know how, or where they will pop up once they get established.
+They do seem to have a mind of their own, and you never know how or where they will pop up once they get established.

 Zombies grow best in well-drained, fertile, and crumbly soil.
 Most varieties can tolerate clay or sandy soil.
-When preparing new planting areas, try to clear out as many rocks, sod, and other debris beforehand.
+When preparing new planting areas, try to clear out rocks, sod, and other debris beforehand.

 You will generally get a better yield if you plant your zombies in partial to full shade.
 Because of their nocturnal nature, they prefer shade.
 It is during the overnight hours that most of their growth takes place.

-Zombie parts are generally direct sown in the garden in the spring after all danger of frost has passed and the soil has warmed.
-If planted at the right time, they will be full size by Halloween.
-Fall planting is not recommended, primarily because they tend to hunt for brains more aggressively if they mature in warm soil.
+Zombie parts are generally direct-sown in the garden in the spring after all danger of frost has passed and the soil has warmed.
+If planted at the right time, they will be full-size by Halloween.
+Fall planting is not recommended, primarily because zombies tend to hunt for brains more aggressively if they mature in warm soil.

-Plant the parts about 3-6″ deep, depending on which part you have.
-You will want to leave part of it exposed to air and sunlight so that it can “breath”.
-Space parts about 2 1/2 to 3 feet apart.
-They will not need any support (i.e. stakes, cages or trellis).
+Plant the parts about 3 to 6 inches deep, depending on which parts you have.
+Leave a portion of each part exposed to air and sunlight so that it can “breath.”
+Space parts about 2½ to 3 feet apart.
+They do not need any support (e.g., stakes, cages, or trellises).

 Zombies prefer a soil pH between 6.0 and 7.0.
 As long as they are fed an occasional brain or bloody snack, zombies don’t require any fertilizer.